Commonwealth of the Northern Mariana Islands (CNMI) Federalization of Immigration Law

-In most cases, an individual in the United States without an INA based nonimmigrant status needs to leave the country in order to obtain a nonimmigrant classification.
-However, exceptions can be made to individuals in the CNMI with CNMI permits or parole authorization.
+In most cases, individuals in the United States without an INA based nonimmigrant status needs to leave the country in order to obtain nonimmigrant classification.
+However, exceptions can be made for individuals in the CNMI with CNMI permits or parole authorization.

 Travel for Foreign Nationals Present in the CNMI